Kotlin/KEEP/notes/project-loom.md

 `Continuation.run` (resuming) is equivalent to `LockSupport.unpark`.
 Except, depending on the details, we might need to create an additional coordinator thread that does parking and unparking.

 ## JEP 505.
-Structured concurrency

-Basically, the feature brings new `StructuredTaskScope` API.

-## JEP 506.
+Structured concurrency & JEP 506.
 Scoped Values

+It's easier to discuss these two proposals as a one thing.
+Neither of the proposals touch the JVM, and they only change the stdlib.

+JEP 505 is about adding a structured concurrency API.
+Similar, to what `launch` function from coroutines already does.

+JEP 506 is about adding "bounded ThreadLocal values".

+On their own, neither of these JEPs provide anything useful to Kotlin.

+It's an oversimplification, but JEP 505 is essentially about